Free web hosting: best options in 2021

 - Free SSL, weekly backups, and 24/7 support

 |Best for||Learning web design and development|

-A veteran in the free web hosting scene, Freehosting.com has a few tricks up its sleeves to charm users.
+Freehosting.com is a free hosting veteran that has a few tricks up its sleeves to charm users.
 This includes free hosting no ads, unmetered bandwidth, some freebies, and an easy user experience.
 Those looking to dip their toes into learning about websites might find it worth a look.

 For a free web hosting provider, Freehosting.com is pretty reasonable with its resources.
 In its free hosting package, you’ll find:

 - One hosted website, 10GB storage, unmetered bandwidth, an email account, and a MySQL database.